 4851 Stubbs Mill Road

 Mounts Park is named after one of the first families to settle this area in 1795.
-It is 223 acres of natural beauty with two catch and release fishing lakes, walk trails, and tons of wildlife.
+It is 223 acres of natural beauty with two fishing lakes, walk trails, and tons of wildlife.
 It is home to our sunflower field which blooms in September and offers visitors an up-close look at pollinators hard at work!
 The newly installed Memorial Garden is a great place to relax and remember our loved ones.
 There are benches scattered around both lakes that allow you to take in the natural beauty of the park and catch glimpses of all of the beauty Mounts Park has to offer.

 A park solely dedicated to man’s best friend.
 They can run, jump and play with furry friends in 6.6 acres of fenced in land donated to the Township by J.P.S.
 Development, LLC.
 It is located on the corner of Morrow-Cozaddale Road and East US 22 & 3 just across from the Little Miami High School.